1. How do I apply for a position with LEAD Public Schools?

 LEAD has roles that do not require licensure.
 For example, Education Assistants, Student Support Coordinators, and Office Managers do not need to be licensed.

 However, if you are interested in teaching, then you will need to be licensed.
-As is the case with all public schools in Tennessee, all instructional staff must hold active Tennessee certification in the area in which they are teaching, and must be Highly Qualified according to NCLB.
+As is the case with all public schools in Tennessee, all instructional staff must hold active Tennessee certification in the area in which they are teaching.
 Active licensure is the sole responsibility of the teacher.
 However, LEAD Public Schools will assist staff members in gaining and maintaining their licensure.
 For all licensure information, please refer to the Tennessee Department of Education Teacher Licensing website at http://www.state.tn.us/education/lic/index.shtml or contact the office at (615) 532-4885 or Education.Licensing@tn.gov.

 7. I have multiple kinds of data for my classroom.
 What should I submit?